Admission: How to Apply

-Please read the General Steps to Complete an Application section below to get an overview of the materials you'll need to assemble.
+Please read the section below to get an overview of the materials you'll need to assemble.

-When you are prepared, go to https://www.grad.washington.edu/applForAdmiss to begin the online application.
+When you are ready, go to https://www.grad.washington.edu/applForAdmiss to begin the online application.

 The submission deadline for MPH/MS programs is January 1.